sclebo05/Kobra_Neo_LCD_Enable/README.md

-# Anycubic Kobra Neo Tweaked Firmware
+# Anycubic Kobra Neo Firmware with LCD Messaging

 This is a fork of the publicly released Kobra Neo firmware version 1.3.3.
 It appears that newer firmwares from the vendor hinder the ability to output messages to the LCD.